sig2lead/sig2lead_v1/README.md

 Installation/Configuration of Sig2Lead_v1

 Sig2Lead is available as a stand alone R Shiny app that requires RStudio to run and as a docker container.
 The RStudio version can simply be downloaded from Github while the dockerized version is available on Docker Hub.
 The RStudio version requires that R and RStudio be locally installed on the user’s computer and requires the installation of all requisite R packages.
 The dockerized version simply requires a web browser to run the app and does not require local installation/configuration of R, RStudio, or R packages.
-This manual provides instructions for both versions.
+For instruction regarding the installation of the dockerized version, please see the user manual.

 Installation/Configuration of RStudio Version